soyricardodev/theliaison/apps/gifting-concierge/README.md

 - [x] Dark Mode Menu
 - [x] make this gift box a little bit bigger while making sure spacing and framing of everything still is great
 - [x] if you hover over it, can you make text appear next to the cursor that says "Receive gift" and then hyperlink it to the form to input details.
+- [ ] The tooltip should render above the mouse location
+- [ ] Tooltip should be bg black text white
+- [ ] How it works link like the home page
+- [ ] Page background should be a gradient of dark colors
+- [ ] add more space in footer

+Form Recipient Address:
+- [ ] Color for inputs (rn is same as bg)
+- [ ] Replace address line 2 with appartment...
+- [ ] Make the city as a input writable
+- [ ] add a state select with US States
+- [ ] Just mark as required the FedEx required inputs (name, email, phone and Postal Code/ZIP)
+- [ ] when the user click on receive will see a non dismisable modal with terms and conditions, after confirmation he will be requested to login in order to receive and fill the gift address data

 Rotating Quotes:
 - [x] For each quote, let's put them above the TL Gifting Concierge
 - [x] add some spacing.
 Needs to be slow fade in and out every 15 sec
 - [x] put the "- quote author" below each quote.
+- [ ] fade in/out for quotes instead of rotating
+- [ ] center the quotes (author)
+- [ ] same font size

 Header:
 - [x] Let’s clean up the menu header.
 We don’t need the cart, AI, or get started button up there.